Amazon-Java-0824/2-Hello-Inputs/README.md

 2. **Timestamp Notes:** Modify the program to add a timestamp to each note before saving it to the file.

 Remember to test your program thoroughly to handle various inputs and scenarios gracefully.
 Good luck!
+Here’s a detailed exercise prompt for your bootcamp students:

+---

+### Weekend optional exercise: File Encoder and Decoder Console Program

+**Objective:**
+Your task is to create a console-based program that encodes and decodes text files.
+This program will prompt the user to choose whether they want to encode or decode a file and then perform the selected operation.
+You are free to design the encoding and decoding algorithms as you see fit, as long as the encoding process is reversible by your decoding process.

 # Java Methods